46desab/4webm/README.md

 The script also suggests a value for the margin setting `-m`, should the output be above/significantly below board limits.
 Alternatively, if audio was enabled, a lower audio bitrate is determined which reduces the file size (this option only re-encodes audio and is thus significantly faster than re-encoding the video again).

 There are currently no flags to optimise for bandwidth or storage space, this can be worked around by setting a high margin `-m` or setting the target board to /bant/: `-b bant` (2MiB limit).

+When running in batch mode, any flags that control media parameters will affect all files equally.

 [^1]: Currently, a positive margin value reduces the total bitrate, while a negative value increases it.
 This should probably be changed, but for now, it'll work.